droglenc/NCNRS349/modules/CE/ManagementTools_CE1.md

 css: /css/modules.css
 ---

-Find an example of each regulation type below in one of the regional (Northern, Southwest, Southcentral, and Southeast) Alaska [Sport Fishing](http://www.adfg.alaska.gov/index.cfm?adfg=fishregulations.sport) regulations.
-Specifically document each of your examples with a screen capture image.
+Find an example of each regulation type below in one of the regional (Northern, Southwest, Southcentral, and Southeast) Alaska [Sport Fishing](http://www.adfg.alaska.gov/index.cfm?adfg=fishregulations.sport){:target="_blank"} regulations.
+Document each of your examples with a screen capture image.

 1. Daily bag/creel limit (*as a special regulation*).
 1. Seasonal/annual bag limit.